Before You Adopt

 Cost - In addition to the adoption fee...the cost of a crate, supplies (leash, collar, toys), food, possible training classes, annual wellness checks and inoculations (puppies need several inoculations), medical emergencies, grooming, etc.

-It is IMPORTANT to research the breed of dog you are adopting thoroughly to make sure it is the right fit.
+It is IMPORTANT to research the breed of dog you are adopting thoroughly to make sure it is the right fit for you and/or your family and your lifestyle.

 Size - Make sure your home is big enough for larger breed dogs.